mcb-job-tests/feedme/README.md

 ZeroMQ
 http://zeromq.org/intro:read-the-manual

-Junit 4

-Other dependencies can be view in project pom.xml
+Other dependencies can be viewed in project pom.xml

 - Instructions